Tribute to Charles Campion

 As a Founding Patron of the Oxford Cultural Collective, Charles gave generously of his time and expertise.
 He was an active member of our community, supporting the Collective’s educational and cultural agendas with well-informed advice, encouragement and introductions.
 Most importantly, he brought his convivial spirit to every occasion of which he was a part, and that is what we will miss.

-All who are part of the OCC team send their love and best wishes to Charles’s wife Sylvia and his children Geoff and Ashley, of whom he was immensely proud.
+All who are part of the OCC team send their love and best wishes to Charles’s wife Sylvia, and to his daughter Ashley and son Geoff, of whom he was immensely proud.